Recognize phishing. Defend against attacks. Strengthen security.

 Continuous performance monitoring and optimization

 "Phishing training is the key to sustainable information security.
-Those who sensitize and empower their employees make the organization more resilient, innovative, and better positioned for the future."
+Those who sensitize and empower their employees make the organization more resilient, effective, and better positioned for the future."

 Sarah Richter